txt/se17/doc/lecture1.md

 needed for Project1 (due end of January).

 So here is a pretty messy collection of notes and tips on various tools.
+Some of this we will work through in class, some you'll need to read for yourself.

 ____